 Section 3 Provides detailed design guidance for applicants preparing planning permissions in Ebbsfleet.
 It sets-out a sequential process for developing facilities and site plans that support balanced mobility

-The current consultation is open until April 10th 2020, and you can provide your feedback to us by:
+The current consultation is open until 5pm on April 24 2020, and you can provide your feedback to us by:

 Clicking on the Feedback button on the Sustainable Travel Strategy website (right)

 Providing written feedback in your own preferred format and returning to:

 Sustainable Transport Strategy, Ebbsfleet Development Corporation, The Observatory, Castle Hill Drive, Castle Hill, Ebbsfleet Valley, Kent DA10 1EE